aryan159/AmazonPriceTracker/README.md

 The script runs once every 24 hours in the background, scraping through all the products in the database and alerting any relevant users of price drops

 ## Future Improvements
 The inspiration for this project was to generate an income by sending affiliate links to users when alerting them of price drops.
-To reach that stage, I will need to
-1) Integrate Amazon API to generate affiliate links
-2) Beautify the website and make it more user-friendly (e.g. show product name instead of product #)
-3) Host the project on a remote server

-## Challenges
-Sometimes the price that the bot would crawl would be slightly different from the price I was seeing.
-This could be because I was logged in to my Amazon account or maybe because Amazon detected bot-like behavior from the crawler.
-To get the best price possible, consider using selenium (a way to simulate how humans interact with websites through a browser) with an logged in Amazon account.
+To to that, I will have to be approved as an amazon affiliate and replace and replace the links in the emails I send accordingly.

 ## Reproduce the code locally